HYCOM/HYCOM-examples/README.md

 This is the HYCOM-examples repository.

-# Where the find the information
+# Where to find the information

 All informations about the examples are described in the [HYCOM-examples Wiki](https://github.com/HYCOM/HYCOM-examples/wiki) page.